Careful!

 Result: Data plane proxies with kuma.io/workload: demo-workload receive SPIFFE ID: spiffe://example.com/workload/demo-workload

-Checking Workload status
+Checking workload status

-Monitor workload health using kubectl:
+Monitor workload health:

 kubectl get workloads -n default